CS2401-Fall2021/lab4-Population/README.md

 ### Method 1 (25 pts)
-Write a function that determines when the first moose came to your moose paradise given the current population
+In Population.java, write the getInitialStartTimeForMoose1() method that determines when the first moose came to your moose paradise given the current population

 * Should you do this recursively?
 Or iteratively?
 (2 pts)